Recent Fire Damage Posts

 - Change HVAC filter, but leave system off until a trained professional can check the system.

 - Tape double layers of cheesecloth over air registers to stop particles of soot from getting in or out of the HVAC system.

 - Don’t attempt to wash any walls or painted surfaces without first contacting SERVPRO of Douglasville.

-- Don’t turn on ceiling fixtures in ceiling is wet.
-Wiring may be wet or damage and cause electrical shock, and air movement may create secondary damage.
+- Don’t turn on ceiling fixtures if ceiling is wet.
+Wiring may be wet or damaged and cause electrical shock and air movement may create secondary damage.

 - Don’t send garments to the dry cleaner.
 Improper cleaning may set in smoke odor.

-When fire and water damage take control of your life, let SERVPRO of Douglasville help you take it back.
+When fire and water damage take control of your life, SERVPRO of Douglasville will help you take it back.

 *Courtesy of Restoration Newsline Vol 30, Iss 2

 Smoke alarms save lives when properly installed and maintained, according to the National Fire Protection Association (NFPA).

 In homes, smoke alarms should be in every bedroom and on every level, including the basement.
 In office and commercial environments, check your state requirements or contact your local Fire Marshall to help ensure all codes are met.

 Test smoke alarms monthly using the test button.
 Smoke alarms with non-replaceable batteries need the entire smoke alarm unit replaced every ten years.
 Other alarms need batteries replaced every year and the unit replaced every ten years.
 If the alarm chirps signaling low battery, take the proper steps to replace the unit or the batteries immediately.
 Never disable or remove the battery from an alarm.
 Almost half of fires where smoke alarms were present but did not activate had missing or disconnected batteries (NFPA).